queueit/KnownUser.V3.Python/README.md

 >You can find the latest released version [here](https://github.com/queueit/KnownUser.V3.Python/releases/latest)

 # KnownUser.V3.Python
 The Queue-it Security Framework is used to ensure that end users cannot bypass the queue by adding a server-side integration to your server.
-It supports Python >= 2.7.
+It was developed and verified with Python v.2.7 and Django v.1.8.
+Please reach out to us if you are using another web framework, so we add it to the supported providers.

 ## Introduction
 When a user is redirected back from the queue to your website, the queue engine can attache a query string parameter (`queueittoken`) containing some information about the user.